 An influential and inspiring story of how one transgender woman from the slums of Liverpool forced to go through gender realignment surgery, worked her way to the height of Knightsbridge society and eventually an MBE.
 She changed Britain, and Britain changed with her!

-Watch now on My5
+Stream now on 5

 Queens for the Night